ArgentumSunset/GridWorld/answers.md

 f.
 Put the bug in an obstacle course and let it run wild.
 See if it performs to our expectations.

+### Testing

+The jumper did exactly what we wanted it to do and performed flawlessly in all fields.